sangttruong/ginrummy/README.md

 * Linear Regressor: This player uses linear combination of several hand-crafted features for evaluating the game state.
 * Linear Regressor with Evolution

+As the code is continue to evolve, please direct any question, feedback, or comment to [sttruong@stanford.edu](sttruong@stanford.edu).

 <!-- ## Early development component (Summer 2020)
 Gin Rummy software for the Gin Rummy EAAI Undergraduate Research Challenge.
 Implementation of the Dual Inception player from Truong 2021 with three main components:
 * Convolution neural network for pattern recognition on maxtrix hand representations.